rbolam/R_courses/README.md

 ## [Introduction to R](https://rbolam.github.io/R_courses/introduction_to_R)
-This is an introductory course for complete beginners.
+This is an introductory course for complete beginners - learn some basic things that you can do with R, what packages are, and how to read in data.
+Also includes resources on what to do when you get stuck.

 ## [Data wrangling](https://rbolam.github.io/R_courses/data_wrangling/)